-Course type: Programme Elective (PE) Pre-requisites: ICPE22 No. of Credits: 3
+Course type: Programme Elective (PE) Pre-requisites: IC PC 19

-- 1. To introduce and elaborate the characteristics of nonlinear systems. - 2.
-To gain understanding in the methods (both classical and modern) of analysis of stability and performance of nonlinear systems - 3.
+1. To introduce and elaborate the characteristics of nonlinear systems.

+- 2. To gain understanding in the methods (both classical and modern) of analysis of stability and performance of nonlinear systems - 3.
 To study the design of controllers as applicable to various case studies in robotics, aerospace and other domains. - 4.
-To introduce the notion of complex systems theory and large-scale real world problems
+To introduce the notion of complex systems theory and large-scale real-world problems